 Having a zoo at Bede’s, we believe, is the apotheosis of what this school is all about.
 Bede’s is a school which thrives on doing things differently, by focusing on the things that might not be obvious and allowing them to flourish.

-The Bede’s Zoo, in which a small but significant number of pupils study and a greater number come in to benefit from being able to spend time with animals, is the embodiment of our belief that all pupils should be given the opportunity to find their niche, to find the areas in which they can excel and feel at home.
+Located at Bede's Senior School in Upper Dicker, the Bede’s Zoo - in which a small but significant number of pupils study and a greater number come in to benefit from being able to spend time with animals - is the embodiment of our belief that all pupils should be given the opportunity to find their niche, to find the areas in which they can excel and feel at home.

 The collection we hold in the zoo forms the cornerstone on which is built the Sixth Form BTEC Animal Management course, as well as the location for one of the school’s most popular activities: the Zoological Society.
 This truly unique facility provides an invaluable teaching resource, which enables pupils to learn and to pursue their interests, and which allows them to participate in national and international programmes for the benefit of wildlife.